mesonbuild/meson/docs/markdown/Quick-guide.md

 $ bash: /usr/bin/meson: No such file or directory
 ```

-Description: The default installation prefix for the python pip module
+**Description**: The default installation prefix for the python pip module
-installation is not included in your shell environment PATH.
-The
+installation might not be included in your shell environment `PATH`.
-default prefix for python pip installation modules is located under
-``/usr/local``.

-**Resolution:
+The default install location varies depending on your OS, distro and
+Python version.

-This issue can be resolved by altering the default shell environment
+**Resolution**: This issue can be resolved by altering the default shell
-PATH to include ``/usr/local/bin``. **
+environment `PATH` to include the path where Pip installed the
+binaries.
+This can be, e.g. ``/usr/local/bin`` or
+`/home/<username>/.local/bin`.

-*Note: There are other ways of fixing this issue such as using
+**Note**: There are other ways of fixing this issue such as using
  symlinks or copying the binaries to a default path and these methods
  are not recommended or supported as they may break package management
- interoperability.*
+ interoperability.

 Compiling a Meson project